 Task Manager The robot can receive tasks from multiple sources, such as the RefBox or voice commands.
-In order to process different input formats, different parsers are used which standardize the input to a format the task manager can process.
+In order to process different input formats, different parsers are used to standardize the input for the task manager.

-When the robot receives a new transportation task, it must be analyzed and planned before the execution starts.
-All extracted subtasks are managed by the task\manager node, which uses all information available to replan the order of all subtasks.
+When the robot receives a new transportation task, it is analysed and planned before the execution.
+All extracted subtasks are managed by the task_manager node, which replans the order of all subtasks.
 With the increasing numbers of transportation tasks in the competition, high efficiency is crucial to achieve perfect runs.

-The score of a single subtask is calculated considering expected duration, points and the risk of failure.
+The score of a single subtask is calculated considering expected duration, points, and the risk of failure.
 These factors may change if certain conditions are met, for example, the navigation time is set to zero if the robot already is at the given position.